jbx-protocol/juice-docs-v2/docs/dev/learn/risks.md

      #### Custom treasury extensions

-     If a project's funding cycles have no data source, delegate, split allocator, or ballot constracts attached, the consequences of each interaction with the protocol are predictable, consistent, and specified within these docs.
+     If a project's funding cycles have no data source, delegate, split allocator, or ballot contracts attached, the consequences of each interaction with the protocol are predictable, consistent, and specified within these docs.

      If a project has attached a data source, delegate, split allocator, or ballot contract to a funding cycle, the protocol will access information from them and call functionality within them at specific moments during the execution of various transactions within the regular operation of the protocol.